Skip to main content

 The use of medical cannabis for fibromyalgia is increasing worldwide.
 Despite its endorsement in many countries, cannabis is not for everyone.
 “About 25 percent of patients achieve a clinically meaningful improvement in pain, while the side effects are common,” says Minerbi.
 “In this project, we propose to harness the insights gained by studying the gut microbiota in fibromyalgia patients to explore their individual response to cannabis oil.”

 Minerbi predicts that individuals in the trial responding to cannabis oil will have a unique microbiota composition compared to the nonresponders.
-In addition, he will be able to characterize the microbiota of the responders and use it as a tool to predict response to the drug.
-The same holds true for fibromyalgia patients experiencing adverse effects to cannabis oil.
+In addition, he will characterize the microbiota of the responders and use it as a tool to predict response to the drug.
+Minerbi will also do the same analysis for fibromyalgia patients experiencing adverse effects to cannabis oil.

 A total of 150 fibromyalgia patients will be enrolled in a three-month study to evaluate the efficacy of medical grade cannabis oil.
 It’s a double-blinded trial where 120 patients will be carefully dosed up on cannabis oil and 30 patients will be given a placebo oil.
 All key symptoms of fibromyalgia (pain, fatigue, sleep disorder, physical function, anxiety, etc.) will be assessed along with the side effects.
 In addition to symptoms, Minerbi is also measuring each patient’s pain threshold before and after the trial.

-Many survey-type studies, along with a few small trials, show cannabis may be helpful for fibromyalgia.
-However, this study represents the first large-scale, placebo-controlled trial using medical grade cannabis oil in people with fibromyalgia.5 And it is not just a study to determine the percent of patients who favorably respond to the drug.
+Many survey-type studies, along with a few small trials, show cannabis is helpful for fibromyalgia.
+However, this study represents the first large-scale, placebo-controlled trial using medical grade cannabis oil.5 And it is not just a study to determine the percent of patients who favorably respond to the drug.
 The inclusion of microbiota assays makes it much more than just a clinical trial.

 Medical Grade